iNEXT.3D

 The following commands return the observed and asymptotic taxonomic

-diversity (‘PD’) estimates for the Fish_incidence_data
+diversity (‘PD’) estimates for the Fish_incidence_data,

 along with its confidence interval for diversity order q between 0 to 2.